Anidetrix/rollup-plugin-styles/README.md

 - Proper sourcemaps, with included sources content by default
 - Respects `assetFileNames` for CSS file names
 - Respects sourcemaps from loaded files
-- Support for implementation and `fibers` forcing for Sass
+- Support for implementation for Sass
 - Support for partials and `~` in Less import statements
 - More smaller things that I forgot